Crucial Elements for Crafting Property Management Marketing Campaigns

-Crafting a Buyer Persona
+How to Create a Buyer Persona

-You will use your Buyer Persona in both sales and marketing; it is an invaluable tool.
-For this reason, crafting an accurate Buyer Persona at the start of your marketing efforts can make or break your entire campaign.
+You will use your buyer persona in both sales and marketing; it is an invaluable tool.
+For this reason, crafting an accurate buyer persona at the start of your marketing efforts can make or break your entire campaign.

 Revisiting Your "Why"

-After crafting your Buyer Persona, it is time to build your brand story.
-Before creating a brand story, however, you need one more piece of information: your company's "Why."
-The "Why" is your reason for doing business.
+After crafting your buyer persona, it is time to build your brand story.
+Before creating a brand story, however, you need one more piece of information: your company's "why."

 Writing Your Brand Story

-It is not the story of how your brand came to be; It's the story of how your ideal customer (Buyer Persona) meets your brand and how you help your Persona solve their problems and avoid failure.
+It is not the story of how your brand came to be; it's the story of how your ideal customers (i.e., those buyer personas) meet your brand and how you help them solve their problems and avoid failure.

-A brand story for a property management company might look something like this.
+A brand story for a property management company might look something like this:

-Your Persona, Landlord Lily, is ready to move her family to a bigger home that will better meet their needs.
-Unfortunately, market conditions are weak, and if Lily sells her home, she will be taking a loss.
+Your persona, Landlord Lily, is ready to move her family to a bigger home that will better meet their needs.
+Unfortunately, market conditions are weak.
+If Lily sells her home, she will be taking a loss.

 Then, Lily meets your company: Property Management Experts.
 Your company has experience with finding tenants and setting rental amounts that will help solve Lily's problem.
-Lily ends up working with you because your full-service solution is what she needs, avoiding the failure of ending up with two mortgages that she cannot afford.
+Lily ends up working with you because your full-service solution is what she needs, avoiding the failure of ending up with two mortgages she cannot afford.

-However, completing this exercise is going to help you understand, from the customer's perspective, what messaging will be effective.
+However, completing this exercise will help you understand, from the customer's perspective, what messaging will be effective for your marketing strategy.

 Understanding the Buyer's Journey

-Now that you've taken the time to refresh your understanding of who your ideal customer is, what and why you do what you do, and how that all works together, you need a refresher on the Buyer's Journey.
+Now that you've taken the time to refresh your understanding of who your ideal customer is, what and why you do what you do, and how that all works together, you need a refresher on the buyer's journey.

-The Buyer's Journey is how we describe the different stages a buyer goes through when they are deciding to make a purchase.
+The buyer's journey is how we describe the different stages a buyer goes through when they are deciding to make a purchase.
 It consists of three primary stages:

-- Decision: if a consumer is still considering you at this stage, you've made their shortlist, and they are taking final steps to choose their solution.
+Decision: If a consumer is still considering you at this stage, you've made their shortlist, and they are taking final steps to choose their solution.

-Bring It All Together For Campaign Success!
+Bring It All Together For Property Management Marketing Campaign Success!

-Crafting a successful campaign is the result of bringing all of these elements together.
-First, you need to know who you're marketing to (Buyer Personas).
-Next, you need to remember your “Why” and determine how your “Why” and your Persona come together in the brand story.
-Finally, you take these elements and create campaigns that target your Persona at every stage of the Buyer's Journey.
+First, you must know who you're marketing to (buyer personas).
+Next, you must remember your "why" and determine how your "why" and persona come together in the brand story.
+Finally, you take these elements and create campaigns that target your persona at every stage of the buyer's journey.

-This is the element missing from most of the websites of the clients we work with when they first come to us.
+This is the element missing from most of the property management websites of the clients we work with when they first come to us.
 Usually, a client will have some of these elements already — very rarely all of them — which is one of the biggest gaps we fill at the beginning of a client relationship.